det-lab/reading-documentation/docs/03_troubleshooting.md

 If the documentation includes a **troubleshooting** or **FAQ** section, go there immediately.
 They're written precisely for moments like this.

 ## Gather Evidence and Context Before Seeking Help
-If you've checked the documentation and you're still stuck, it's okay to look elsewhere.
+If you've checked the documentation and you're still stuck, it's time to look elsewhere.
 To do that efficiently:

 * Search with context.
 Include tool names and versions when searching for errors.